 Floor area - the sum of the horizontal areas of the floor(s) of a structure enclosed by exterior walls.
-Any the horizontal area of any unenclosed portions of a structure such as porches or decks.

 Footprint - the entire area of ground covered by the structure(s) on a lot, including but not limited to cantilevered or similar overhanging extensions, as well as unenclosed structures, such as patios and decks.